Encrypt Excel Files in Java

 Encrypt Excel XLSX Files in Java

-1. Instantiate a Workbook object and load an Excel file path.
+- Create a Workbook object and load the Excel file.

-3. Specify XOR encryption type by setting values of the setEncryptionOptions method.
+- Set XOR encryption by using the setEncryptionOptions method.

-4. Specify strong Encryption type (RC4, Microsoft Strong Cryptographic Provider).
+- Choose a strong encryption type (RC4, Microsoft Strong Cryptographic Provider).

-5. Invoke the save method to save the Excel file.
+- Call the save method to write the encrypted file.

 Decrypt Excel XLSX Files Programmatically in Java

-You can decrypt the Excel files using this Java Excel Library.
-Moreover, you can automate the whole process by writing a few lines of source code in Java.
+You can decrypt Excel files with this Java Excel library and automate the process with a few lines of code.

-5. Save the file by calling the save method.
+- Save the file using the save method.

 Get a Free License

-You may get a free temporary license to try the API beyond evaluation limitations.
+You may obtain a free temporary license to try the API beyond evaluation limits.

 Summing up

-In this blog post, you have learned how to decrypt or encrypt Excel Files in Java programmatically.
-You can automate the file encryption and decryption processes by installing this Java Excel library.
-Moreover, you can visit documentation to know other features.
-Finally, stay connected with conholdate.com for regular updates.
+In this post, you learned how to decrypt or encrypt Excel files in Java programmatically.
+You can automate encryption and decryption by installing this Java Excel library.
+Visit the documentation for more features.
+Stay connected with conholdate.com for regular updates.

 Ask a question

-You can let us know about your questions or queries on our forum.
+You can share your questions or queries on our forum.

 FAQs

-You may install this Java Excel API to set a password on your business Excel files programmatically.
+Install this Java Excel API and use the provided methods to set a password on your Excel files programmatically.

 How do you decrypt a file in Java?